tcltk/tcl/doc/markdown/clock.md

 # High resolution timers

 Most of the subcommands supported by the **clock** command deal with times represented as a count of seconds from the epoch time, and this is the representation that **clock seconds** returns.
-There are three exceptions, which are all intended for use where higher-resolution times are required. **clock milliseconds** returns the count of milliseconds from the epoch time, and **clock microseconds** returns the count of microseconds from the epoch time.
+There are four exceptions, which are all intended for use where higher-resolution times are required. **clock milliseconds** returns the count of milliseconds from the epoch time, and **clock microseconds** returns the count of microseconds from the epoch time.
 In addition, there is a **clock clicks** command that returns a platform-dependent high-resolution timer.
-Unlike **clock seconds** and **clock milliseconds**, the value of **clock clicks** is not guaranteed to be tied to any fixed epoch; it is simply intended to be the most precise interval timer available, and is intended only for relative timing studies such as benchmarks.
+Unlike **clock seconds** and **clock milliseconds**, the value of **clock clicks** is not guaranteed to be tied to any fixed epoch; it is simply intended to be the most precise interval timer available, and is intended only for relative timing studies such as benchmarks. **clock monotonic** is a system monotonic clock and has no fixed start value.
+As a difference to the others, it is guranteed to be contiguous.

 # Formatting times